pondersome/p2os2/README.md

-# p2os2 - updated P2OS for ROS2 Foxy
+# p2os2 - updated P2OS for ROS2 Humble

 P2OS is a driver for the Pioneer robots.
 This driver was originally written for Player/Stage by Brian Gerkey.